tdameros/42-transcendence/user_management/doc/User_management.md

 ### Account creation

-will return a refresh token when successful
+will send an email to the user with a link to confirm the account

 <details>
  <summary><code>POST</code><code><b>/user/signup/</b></code></summary>